Miss Guatemala: History

 Miss Guatemala was founded in 1955 and sent its first winner to represent Guatemala at Miss Universe 1955.
-Guatemala's last placement was in the top 10 in 2010 by Jessica Scheel, top 40 at Miss World 2017 by Virginia Argueta, and Miss Earth 2017 top 16.
+Guatemala's last placement was in the top 30 in 2025 by Raschel Paz, top 40 at Miss World 2017 by Virginia Argueta.

 Franchise holders

-The pageant holds three of the Big Four international beauty pageants' franchises; Miss Universe, Miss World and Miss International.
+The pageant holds three of the Big Four beauty pageants' franchises; Miss World, Miss International and Miss Earth.
 Winners represent Guatemala at Miss Universe, with the runners-up to Miss Guatemala Mundo and Miss International.

 In 2016, Miss Universo Guatemala held a separate pageant, and the winner went to Miss Universe.
 Meanwhile, Miss Guatemala Mundo will be together with Miss Guatemala Internacional title.

 In 2020, the other Miss Guatemala Organization held a separate pageant, with the winner title going to Miss Earth.
 The runner-ups were sent to Miss Intercontinental and Miss Tourism International.

-In 2021 Miss Guatemala only held only the license for Miss Universe.
+In 2026, the Miss Guatemala holds eight franchises included Miss World, Miss International, Reina Hispanoamericana, Miss Earth, Miss Supranational, Miss Grand International, Miss Charm, and Miss Cosmo.